saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 3. Also got more information about the Cloud exams like AZ900.
 ## Date: May 24, 2020
 1. Started an online course on Google Digital Garage, of Digital Marketing.
+## Date: May 25, 2020
+1. Started to develop an website using html as a part of our college mini project.